greenorbitspace/hub/userguide/content/en/docs/glossary/b/blacklist.md

 ---
 title: Blacklist
 ref: blacklist
+weight: 1
+exported_at: '2025-06-16T15:04:01.626384+00:00'
-description: A glossary term refers to a word or phrase that is defined in a specific context, often accompanied by a brief explanation or description to clarify its meaning for readers.
+definition: A glossary term is a word or phrase that is defined and explained, typically found at the end of a document or within a specialized text, to help readers understand specific terminology related to the subject matter.
-notion_page_id: 214d6625-c679-8029-a170-f06e4375cbfa
-exported_at: '2025-06-16T14:24:14.916936+00:00'
 tags:
 - Marketing
 - Research
-category:
+- documents
+id: GL90
+categories:
 - Marketing & Communication
-id: GL90
 ---